hannestschofenig/tschofenig-ids/cose-cwt-chain/draft-tschofenig-cose-cwt-chain.md

 validation MUST be completed successfully before acting on any requests.

-The end-entity CWT MUST be integrity protected by COSE.
+The end entity CWT MUST be integrity protected by COSE.
 Without proof of possession, an attacker can trick the CA into issuing an identity-misbinding CWT with someone else's "borrowed" public key but with a different subject.
-An on-path attacker can then perform an identity-misbinding attack by replacing the real end-entity CWT in COSE with such an identity- misbinding CWT.
+An on-path attacker can then perform an identity-misbinding attack by replacing the real end entity CWT in COSE with such an identity- misbinding CWT.

-End-entity CWTs contain identities that a passive on-path attacker eavesdropping on the conversation can use to identify and track the subject.
-To provide identity protection,COSE can be sent inside another security protocol providing confidentiality.
+end entity CWTs contain identities that a passive on-path attacker eavesdropping on the conversation can use to identify and track the subject.
 The 'cwt-t' and 'cwt-u' header parameters are just alternative permanent identifiers and can also be used to track the subject.

-Before using the key in a CWT, the key MUST be checked against the algorithm to be used, and any algorithm-specific checks need to be made.
-These checks can include validating that points are on curves for elliptical curve algorithms and that the sizes of RSA keys are within an acceptable range.
-The use of unvalidated keys can lead to either loss of security or excessive consumption of resources (for example, using a 200K RSA key).
+To provide identity protection, COSE can be sent inside another security protocol providing confidentiality.
+Additionally, the encryption capabilities of COSE itself can be used to protect the CWT content.

 When processing the 'cwt-u' header parameter, the security considerations of {{RFC3986}}, and specifically those defined in